 The hills that rise behind the GT Commons are a distilled essence of Northern Michigan forest fun.
 A crazy network of user trails trace up and down the hills and through the valleys of these 140 acres.
 Locals find ready access to trail-running nirvana (you can too), or simple solace here, walking the trails just blocks from their homes or pedaling slowly along if slow is the desire (Japanese-gardenlike creek noted).
 But TC’s extreme mountain bike set gathers here too, bombing down the hills, flying off jumps on the steeps and pushing adrenaline ever higher.
 Take it as long as you like it before heading for food.

 Emerge from the trails to pickup a late lunch at Spanglish, right by the forest edge.
-Carnitas Tomatillo Tamales ($3 each) are made with house-roasted pork.
+Carnitas Tomatillo Tamales are made with house-roasted pork.
 Pork tacos are likewise delicious.
 Our advice: bag them up and head to the patio at Left Foot Charley, just north across the path.
-Pair with a glass of Murmur ($6), a mix of local pinot gris, chardonnay and pinot blanc.
-And stay outside … enjoying Spanglish takeout on the Left Foot Charley deck is one of Traverse City’s secret sublime moments.
+Pair with a glass of Murmur, a mix of local pinot gris, chardonnay and pinot blanc.
+Enjoying Spanglish takeout on the Left Foot Charley deck outside is one of Traverse City’s secret sublime moments.
 Don’t deny yourself.
 (Also: It is hard not to fall in love with Murmur.
 Buy a case, have it shipped, and continue on your way.)

 Finally head indoors to investigate the GT Commons lower-level shopping and dining area, called the Mercato, a labyrinth with many gems.
 Sanctuary is a smartly curated lifestyle boutique, with a mix of home décor items, art and jewelry.
 Landmark Books (see if the rare first edition signed copy of Margaret Atwood’s, A Handmaid’s Tale is still in stock).
 Across the corridor is Fridrich Furs.
 Owner Michael Henke is a third-generation furrier and will happily share the history of his family business and stories of his father on a fox farm.
 Henke creates new furs and repairs old ones—all cut and sewn by hand in the Old World manner.
 Historic tours give an inside view of life during the asylum’s early days and offer entry to tunnels, off limits without a guide.
-Highly recommended: $25 for the two-hour tour.
-Ghostbuster fans 18 and older can inquire about the Twilight Tour ($35 per person).
 Make a tour reservation.